Easy DIY Industrial Pantry Kitchen Shelf: Step By Step Guide

 More tips on how to stencil are HERE

-5. Once paint has had a chance to cure, lightly sand to distress, if desired.
+5. Once paint has had a chance to cure, lightly sand to distress if you’d like your lettering to appear slightly aged.

 Tip: If you use a light hand in stencilling, you may be able to achieve this effect without sanding.